UlyssesZh/UlyssesZh.github.io/my_pages/about.md

 The only broken things would be comments, click-to-copy functionalities, the search engine, and (well-hated) trackings.

+About web crawling and AI training on the contents of this blog.
+Web crawling is totally allowed
+(because it does not add costs to me anyway but to GitHub instead).
+About AI training, most of the contents are licensed under CC-BY-4.0, which was not drafted with AI in mind, so I think it is up to me to decide whether to allow it.
+In my opinion, training AI on my contents should totally be allowed.

 Finally, I would like to tell you what I think is the most beautiful equations of all.
 Yes, it is Hamilton's principle